Isometry-Dual Flags of Many-Point AG Codes: Introduction

-where $\cL(G)$ denotes the Riemann-Roch space associated to the divisor $G$ of dimension $\ell(G)$.
-These codes are called {\it one-point} or {\it many-point codes} provided that the divisor $G$ is supported on a single rational place $P$, that is, $G=aP$ with $a \in \N$, or in many pairwise distinct rational places $Q_1, \dots , Q_t$, that is, $G=a_1Q_1+ \cdots + a_tQ_t$ with $a_i \in \N$, respectively.
-Determining or even improving the parameters of AG codes has been a major subject of research, see for example \cite{CT2005, JX2018}.
+where $\cL(G)=\{z\in \cF\,:\, (z)\ge -G\}\cup \{0\}$ denotes the Riemann-Roch space associated to the divisor $G$.
+These codes are called {\it one-point} or {\it many-point codes} provided that the divisor $G$ is supported on a single rational place $P$, that is, $G=aP$, or in many pairwise distinct rational places $Q_1, \dots , Q_t$, that is, $G=\b_1Q_1+ \cdots + \b_tQ_t$, respectively, where $a, \b_1,\dots, \b_t \in {\mathbb Z}$.
+Determining or even improving the parameters of AG codes has been a major subject of research, see for example \cite{B2009, BO2008, CT2005, DK2011,GMRT2011}, and \cite{JX2018}.

-Natural increasing sequences of one-point codes are obtained by varying $a \geq 0$ in the divisor $G=aP$.
-These sequences of codes are analyzed in \cite{GMRT2011,BDH2020}.
-For two-points codes one can obtain an increasing sequence of codes by fixing $\beta\in{\mathbb N}$ and varying $a \geq 0$ in the divisor $G=aP+\beta Q$, as in the reference \cite{BCQ2020}, or one can extend it to any $a\in{\mathbb Z}$.
-In the three references \cite{BCQ2020,GMRT2011,BDH2020} there are important results on flags of one and two-point AG codes satisfying the isometry-dual property, respectively.
-For one-point codes explicit constructions were carried on over the projective line, Hermitian, Suzuki, Ree, and the Klein function fields.
-While for two-point codes a general investigation over Kummer extensions defined by the affine equation $y^m=f(x), \deg f(x)=r, (m, r)=1$ was explored.
-In particular it was proved that for $P$ the only rational place at infinity and $Q$ a rational place associated to one of the roots of $f(x)$, the flag of two-point algebraic geometry codes $C_{\cL}(D, a_iP+\beta Q), i=0, \ldots, s$ has the isometry-dual property if and only if $m$ divides $2\beta + 1$.
+The dual code $C^\perp$ of a linear code $C$ is the orthogonal complement of $C$ in $\fq^n$ with the standard inner product of $\fq^n$.
+The knowledge of dual codes is specially important in the detection and correction of errors.
+For an AG code $C_{\mathcal{L}}(D, G)$, its dual is a $C_{\mathcal{L}}(D, H)$ code for a suitable divisor $H$ depending on a Weil differential with certain properties that make it not easy to be explicitly determined, see \cite[Proposition 2.2.10]{St2009}.

+A code is said to be {\em self-dual} if $C=C^\perp$.
+Self-dual codes have been investigated in \cite{MST2008} and have applications to quantum codes through a construction in \cite{KM2008}, see for example \cite{LP2017, MTF2016}.

+Different names have been given in the literature to pairs of linear codes $C_1, C_2$ such that there exists ${\bf x}\in (\mathbb{F}_q^*)^n$ such that $C_1={\bf x}\cdot C_2$.
+They are said to be either equivalent, for instance in \cite[Definition 2.2.13]{St2009}, or isometric, for instance in \cite[Subsection 4.1]{GMRT2011}.

+The restrictive condition of self-dual codes can be relaxed to codes that are equivalent to their duals, or, even further, to flags of codes $C_0 \subsetneq C_1 \subsetneq \cdots \subsetneq C_s$ such that $C_i$ is {\bf x}-isometric to $C_{s-i}^\bot$ for all $i=0,\ldots, s$, for a unique constant vector ${\bf x}\in (\mathbb{F}_q^*)^n$.
+These flags of codes are said to satisfy the {\it isometry-dual property}.
+In the case of flags of AG codes, having the isometry-dual property gives directly dual codes without the need of computing Weil differentials.